-- Seven policy briefs are produced for themes in which progress towards gender equality is needed (e.g., tackling gender imbalance in research leadership, or for which comparable data is lacking, such as the impact of COVID-19 on researchers, alongside 27 country fiches that are examining the progress of each country through presenting data for key indicators, comparing their performance to the average EU value, and summarising their performance in thematic areas.
+- 7 policy briefs are produced for themes in which progress towards gender equality is needed (e.g., tackling gender imbalance in research leadership), or for which comparable data is lacking, such as the impact of COVID-19 on researchers, alongside 27 country profiles that examine the progress of each country through presenting data for key indicators, comparing their performance to the average EU value, and summarising their performance in thematic areas.

-- Moreover, the report extends its data collection to G-20 countries where data are available, going beyond the EU-27 Member States, the UK and Associated Countries and it includes several new indicators.
+- the report extends its data collection to G-20 countries where data are available, going beyond the EU-27, the UK and Associated Countries and includes several new indicators.

 Released every 3 years since 2003, the report constitutes a key evidence base for policies in this area.
 It is recommended reading for policy makers, researchers and anyone with a general interest in these issues.
-Statistical correspondents from EU-27 Member States and Associated Countries contribute to the data collection.
+Statistical correspondents from EU countries and Associated Countries contribute to the data collection.